In an emergency always dial 999

-Domestic abuse is: 'Any incident of threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults who are or have been intimate partners or family members, regardless of gender or sexuality.'
-It can include harassment, forced marriage, honour-based violence and female genital mutilation.
+Domestic abuse is - 'Any incident of threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults who are or have been intimate partners or family members, regardless of gender or sexuality.'
+It can include harassment, stalking, forced marriage, honour-based violence and female genital mutilation.

 Domestic abuse occurs across all of society, regardless of age, gender, race, sexuality, wealth or geography.

-Domestic abuse is rarely a one-off event and controlling and abusive behaviour maybe ongoing.
+Domestic abuse is rarely a one-off event and controlling and abusive behaviour may be on-going.
 This chain of events needs to be broken.
-There are many services available to help break the chain, details of some organisations who are working to achieve this are listed below.
+There are many services available to help break the chain.
+Details of some organisations that are working to achieve this are listed below.

-What can I do if I think it is happening to a friend?
+What you can do if you think it is happening to a friend

 For people suffering domestic abuse, the support of a trusted friend can be invaluable.
 It is important that the person knows you believe them and that they are not alone.
 Try not to judge or blame either party.
 Encourage your friend to contact one of the agencies who can help.
 If you witness an assault, phone the police.
 Do not intervene physically.

-Remember, the police take domestic abuse very seriously and they do have powers to act.
+The police take domestic abuse very seriously and they have powers to act.

-In addition to the police, there are specialist organisations which can offer support and practical advice.
+As well as the police, there are specialist organisations which offer support and practical advice.
 Their services are confidential, and in many cases, completely free.
-Useful numbers are available in the Directories section of the Somerset Survivors website.
+Useful numbers are available in the 'Links to other services' section of the Somerset Survivors website.

 In an emergency always dial 999

-The Domestic Abuse FreeFone Support Line (DAFFS) 0800 69 49 999 is a single point of contact for free and confidential advice and support to any person concerned about domestic abuse in the Avon and Somerset area.
+The support line 0800 694 9999 is a single point of contact for confidential advice and support to any person concerned about domestic abuse in the Avon and Somerset area.

-The 24 Hour National Domestic Violence Helpline is for women experiencing physical, emotional or sexual violence in the home.
-The Helpline is a member of Language Line and can provide access to an interpreter for non-English speaking callers.
-The Helpline can also access the BT Type Talk Service for deaf callers.
+The 24-hour National Domestic Violence Helpline is for women experiencing physical, emotional or sexual violence in the home.
+The helpline is a member of Language Line and can provide access to an interpreter for non-English speaking callers.
+The helpline can also access the BT Type Talk Service for deaf callers.
 They provide advice, information and support.
-Callers can be referred to local refuges and emergency and temporary accommodation on.
-This line is free, confidential and open 24 hours a day.
-Alternatively visit the Women's Aid website or Refuge website.
+Callers can be referred to local refuges and emergency and temporary accommodation.
+This line is free, confidential and open 24-hours a day.
+Or visit the Women's Aid website or Refuge website.

 MALE is a Home Office supported advice and support service for men in abusive relationships.

 Action On Elder Abuse operates in the UK and Ireland and is a confidential freefone helpline for anyone concerned in any way about the abuse of older people.
-Phone line is open every weekday from 9.00am to 5.00pm.
+The phone line is open Monday to Friday from 9am to 5pm.

-Offer support and signposting for all victims of crime including domestic abuse.
+This offers support and signposting for all victims of crime, including domestic abuse.